Rouslan/NTracer/doc/ntracer.rst

         :code:`self.__setitem__(i,v)` <==> :code:`self[i]=v`

-.. py:class:: CompositeScene(aabb_min,aabb_max,data)
+.. py:class:: CompositeScene(boundary,data)

     Bases: :py:class:`.render.Scene`

     A scene that displays the contents of a k-d tree.

-    You normally don't need to create this object directly, but instead call :py:func:`.kdtree_builder.build_composite_scene`.
+    You normally don't need to create this object directly, but instead call :py:func:`build_composite_scene`.

-    :param vector aabb_min: The minimum extent of the axis-aligned bounding-box that encloses all the primitives of the scene.
-    :param vector aabb_max: The maximum extent of the axis-aligned bounding-box that encloses all the primitives of the scene.
+    :param boundary: The axis-aligned bounding-box that encloses all the primitives of the scene.
     :param data: The root node of a k-d tree.
+    :type boundary: :py:class:`AABB`
     :type data: :py:class:`KDNode`

     .. py:method:: add_light(light)